 Yellow is a happy color, full of youthful energy and optimism.
 These Mergansers appeared to have identical grins on their beaky faces, adding to the overall cheeriness of the image.

-Color psychology is a deep subject, and although this article is intended to offer just a brief glimpse at the topic, I wrote an in-depth, three-part article on the emotive properties of color for Visual Wilderness, an online learning resource for landscape photographers.
-You can read the part one of my series here.
+Color psychology is a deep subject, and although this article is intended to offer just a brief glimpse at the topic, I wrote an in-depth on the emotive properties of color for Visual Wilderness, an online learning resource for landscape photographers.
+You can read the article here.